Introduction to futures

 Once you are ready and you've settled on a specific futures contract to trade and created a plan for the trade, you can submit an order for execution.

-Using the thinkorswim bid/ask price ladder, enter the underlying symbol to find and select the specific futures contract you want to trade.
+Using the thinkorswim software, navigate to the Trade tab and enter the underlying symbol to find and select the specific futures contract you want to trade.
 Next, select your price level, confirm the order details, and submit the order.
-You can also consider setting up an exit strategy, such as a stop order Tooltip or bracket order Tooltip at the time of the trade.
+You can also consider setting up an exit strategy, such as a Tooltip or Tooltip at the time of the trade.

 Ready to start trading in the U.S. market?